Okpara202/ToolBeam/README.md

 **The backend API for an AI tools directory.** Submit AI tools, upvote them, and discover them three ways: by recency, by popularity, and by relation.

 Thousands of AI tools launch every month.
-Finding the right one is not a search problem — it is a ranking problem.
+Finding the right one is not a search problem, it is a ranking problem.
 Toolbeam is the layer that does that ranking: a beacon through the noise, pointing builders at the tool that actually fits.

 ---